TheRealMarcusChiu/personal-website-2/content/thoughts/_index.md

 # 💭 Thoughts

-Not everything I do fits neatly into code or canvas — sometimes I just need to write.
+Not everything I do fits neatly into code or canvas — sometimes I just need to make the occasional rant.
-Here you’ll find my occasional rants.